 It has only been six months, but every moment together has been bliss.
 You can’t stop thinking about them.
 You never want to be away from their side.
 When not together, you text constantly.
 This must be love, right?

-Making an important life-altering decision while wearing the pink glasses of infatuation would be a mistake.
+Making an important life-altering decision while wearing the rose-colored glasses of infatuation would be a mistake.

 If this is the real deal, love will last, giving you more time to better assess everything about your mate—the good and the not-so-good—so that you can walk down the aisle truly knowing who this person is.